docker/docs/docker-hub/builds/automated-build.md

 integration workflow where a build that fails its tests does not push the built image.
 Automated tests do not push images to the registry on their own.
 [Learn more about automated image testing here.](automated-testing.md)

-You can also just use `docker push` to push pre-built images to these repositories, even if you have automatic builds set up.
+> **Note**: You can still use `docker push` to push pre-built images to repositories with Automated Builds configured.

 ![An automated build dashboard](images/build-dashboard.png)